Signal Hill Neighborhood Association hosts 5K fundraiser

-BELLEVILLE, Il. – It’s a beautiful day Sunday to go for a run and help raise funds for a West Belleville neighborhood.
-The annual Signal Hill Neighborhood Association’s 5K run and walk is back, featuring the gorgeous scenery of the Signal Hill Greenspace.
+BELLEVILLE, Ill. – It’s a beautiful day Sunday to go for a run and help raise funds for a West Belleville neighborhood.
+The annual Signal Hill Neighborhood Association’s 5K run and walk features the gorgeous scenery of the Signal Hill greenspace.

 The race kicked off at 8 a.m. at the Singal Hill School in Belleville.
 The fee was $25 with proceeds going to support the ongoing beautification and upkeep of the Signal Hill neighborhood.